roguehistory/Hist_Digh3814/content/en/docs/4-assessment.md

 I will return feedback to you within two or three days.
 I will write you a short note giving you my perspective on what you've done (using the lens of the learning outcomes), and offering advice. **This weekly work is to help you grow**.
 It is not formally assigned a grade, but it does provide evidence of your growth against the learning outcomes, and your engagement with it does play into your eventual final grade.

-### Consolidation Weeks
+### Consolidation Weeks (graded work)

 Every fourth week (that is, at the end of each module) you will submit a 'consolidation document'.
 Consolidation weeks give you the space to try something again, or finish doing something that you had to put aside earlier.
 This document is where you can show me that you've taken my feedback and considered it and adapted/adopted accordingly.
-These are short documents.
+These are short documents; they can reuse materials (suitably edited) from your journal and note entries.
+I would like you to suggest an overall grade for the module for you, based on how your work matches up against the learning outcomes for the course (see 'grading' below).

 + Module 1 consolidation document: **due at the end of week four**; may be submitted in the following week _if you notify me in week four_.
 + Module 2 consolidation document: **due at the end of week eight**; may be submitted in the following week _if you notify me in week eight_.